-A. TCNJ’s newly redesigned Lion’s Den Food Court will be open during the winter session.
+Normally, TCNJ’s Lion’s Den Food Court would be open during the winter session.
 In addition to the Lion’s Den Food Court, there are several convenient restaurants located within campus town.

 Q. What are the library hours during the winter session?

 A. Due to the COVID-19 Global Pandemic, please visit their website for the most current information.

 Normally during the winter session, the library will be open from 7:30a.m.- 8:00 p.m.
 Monday through Thursday.
 On Friday, the library will be open 7:30 a.m.- 5:00 p.m.
 The library will not be open on the weekends.

 Q. Can I live on-campus during the winter session?

 A. For questions regarding housing, contact Residential Education and Housing at email@example.com or 609-771-2301.

 Q. What should I do if I have problems with my TCNJ e-mail or Canvas accounts?

 A. If you have problems connecting to your TCNJ e-mail account or Canvas account, you will need to get in touch with Information Technology, TCNJ’s technology resource and support for the campus community.
 Visit the IT Website for more information.
 You may also write to firstname.lastname@example.org.